 The regular admission deadline is probably around January or February 1st.
 (Again, check that website!)
 Choosing regular admission gives a student more time to complete their application.
 Students who are borderline academically also have more time to demonstrate they are working hard and improving during their senior year.

 If applying regular admission, be sure your senior does not get lazy around the holidays in December with those January due dates.
 A mad scramble makes for a miserable senior year.

 Also, students must avoid severe cases of senioritis that first semester.
 Colleges regularly ask for the student’s grades after the first semester regardless of the type of admission option they choose.

 Depending on the student, the benefit of applying early and getting that massive weight off their shoulders far outweighs the benefit of having more time.
-Apply early and enjoy your senior year.
+So, pay careful attention to those college application deadlines, apply early, and enjoy your senior year.